DuggyL/workflow-milestone-project-3/README.md

 <img src=images/login.png>

 ## Future Features
--   I would like to add more features to the profile page, like task history.
+-   I would like to add more features to the profile page, like tasks history.
--   Add search function to customer page
+-   Add search and edit function to customer page
 -   The ability for users to change their username and password
 -   Improvement of user experience to task collapsible
--   Add, edit, delete function to customer page
 -   The ability to add comments to a task is collapsible while the task is still active

 ## Technologies Used